Neptune (company): Neptune Pine

 In November 2013, he launched a crowdfunding campaign for the Pine on Kickstarter.
 Within 27 hours, the campaign reached its funding goal of $100,000, and ultimately went on to raise more than $800,000 in 30 days.

 The device started shipping to backers in August 2014, and eventually became widely available through Best Buy and Amazon.
 The Pine was featured in The Fate of the Furious, the CBS TV series Extant, and the music video for the Trey Songz song "Smartphones".

 The Pine has gotten mixed reviews from the press, generally praising its extensive set of features, while criticizing its large size.

 Neptune Suite

 In March 2015, Neptune announced the Neptune Suite through an Indiegogo campaign, raising $1.2 million in a month.
 Christopher Mims of the Wall Street Journal described the Suite as "a literal interpretation of the fact that a smartwatch, smartphone and tablet are all just different size windows on the same set of apps and services."
 Cliff Kuang of Wired called the Suite "a taste of what computing should be in 2025".

-As of 2018, Neptune claimed the product was in active development, and was in the process of securing $10 million in Series A funding.However, the Suite never shipped to the company's backers, with Tian claiming the funds raised were not sufficient to complete development and production of the product.
+Neptune acquisition

+In late 2017, Neptune was acquired for an undisclosed amount.